PCAone Tutorial (v0.7.0)

 • Supports PCAngsd algorithm for low coverage sequencing scenario with genotype likelihood as input.

-• Novel LD prunning and clumping method for admixed population.
+• Novel LD prunning and clumping method that accounts for population structure in the data.

 Quick start